Georgia Theatre in Athens, Georgia

 Eat & Drink

-You can also dive deeper into the Diaspora via Cali-N-Titos.
+Dive into the diaspora via Cali-N-Titos.
 Stop in at this Lumpkin Street eatery just outside UGA’s campus for a taste of pan-Latin cuisine, from Cuban sandwiches to beef empanadas, fish tacos, wings, Peruvian fajitas, and a variety of vegetarian offerings from quesadillas to burritos and tamales.

 Athens Beer Trail in Athens, Georgia